Optimal (degree+1)-Coloring in Congested Clique: BucketColor

-\subsection{Coloring good nodes}
+\subsection{Coloring Good Nodes}

 Here, we prove that \textsc{BucketColor} colors the (good) nodes in $G_2 \setminus G_{bad}$ in $O(1)$ rounds.
-Note that \textsc{BucketColor} goes over iterations to color the (good) nodes in $G_2 \setminus G_{bad}$ where we execute lines 3 to 11 of \Cref{alg:bucketcolor} in each iteration.
+Note that \textsc{BucketColor} iteratively colors the (good) nodes in \( G_2 \setminus G_{bad} \) by executing lines 3 to 11 of \Cref{alg:bucketcolor} in each iteration.
 The following lemma is the main technical lemma that proves various invariants over the iterations of \textsc{BucketColor}.

-\begin{lemma} In any iteration $r \in \mathbb{N}$, \begin{enumerate} \item[(1)] Each $G_x^+$ is of $O(n)$ total size; \item[(2)] For each node $v$, $d^+_{h(v)}(v)<p_{h(v)}(v)$; \item[(3)] When a node $v$ is considered to be moved to a child bucket, there will be at least such a child bucket $h^*$ of $h(v)$ with $d_{h^*}^+(v)<p_{h^*}(v)$.
-Moreover, we can find such child buckets for all the nodes in $O(1)$ rounds. \end{enumerate} \end{lemma}
+\begin{lemma} In every iteration $r \in \mathbb{N}$, \begin{enumerate} \item[(A)] For every bucket $x$, $G_x^+$ is of $O(n)$ total size; \item[(B)] For each node $v$, $d^+_{h(v)}(v)<p_{h(v)}(v)$; \item[(C)] When a node $v$ is considered to be moved to a child bucket, there will be at least one such child bucket $h^*$ of $h(v)$ with $d_{h^*}^+(v)<p_{h^*}(v)$.
+Moreover, we can find such a child buckets for all the nodes in $O(1)$ rounds. \end{enumerate} \end{lemma}

 To prove the above lemma, let us list all the properties of each (good) node $v$ in $G_2 \setminus G_{bad}$: \begin{enumerate} \item[(1)] $p(v) \ge d(v)+\frac 14 d(v)^{0.9} $ or $|N^-(v)|\ge \frac 13 d(v)$, i.e., $d^+(v) \leq p(v)-\frac 14 d(v)^{0.9}$; \item[(2)] $d^+_{h(v)}(v) < d^+(v) 2^{-b(l(v))} + \frac 18 d(v)^{0.9}2^{-b(l(v))} $; \item[(3)] $p_{h(v)}(v)> p(v) 2^{-b(l(v))} -\frac 18 d(v)^{0.9}2^{-b(l(v))} $ (i.e., $p_{h(v)}(v)> d^+_{h(v)}(v)$); \item[(4)] None of $v$'s level $l(v)+20$ descendant buckets contain more than one of $v$'s palette colors; \item[(5)] At most $2n2^{-b(l(v))}$ nodes $v'$ have $h(v)=h(v')$. \end{enumerate} Note that Property (1) holds as nodes are in $G_2$ (see \Cref{lem:properties}) and other properties hold as nodes are good (see \Cref{defi:bad}). \begin{proof}[Proof of \Cref{lem:inetr-bucketcolor}] We prove \Cref{lem:inetr-bucketcolor} by induction on $r$.